etsy/nagios-herald/README.md

 ### Generic Nagios Alert

-Using the canonical (and oft-cited) disk space check, here's an example notification:
+Using the canonical (and oft-maligned) disk space check, here's an example notification:

 ![vanilla-nagios-alert](/docs/images/vanilla-nagios.png)